 Flights arriving at EU airports | ✅ Covered |

-These regulations also cover airlines from Switzerland, Iceland, and Norway.
+These regulations also apply to airlines from Switzerland, Iceland, and Norway.
 This means if you’re traveling with any airline within, to, or from Europe, you most likely have these rights.
-It’s important to know about these laws – they’re in place to assist you if issues arise with your flight.
-They guarantee you’re not left on your own when your trip arrangements go awry.
+It’s good to know about these laws – they exist to assist you if problems occur with your flight.
+They guarantee you’re not abandoned when your trip arrangements go awry.

 When You Are Not Entitled to Compensation

-French Bee is not always responsible when flights are delayed or cancelled.
+French Bee isn’t always at fault when flights are delayed or cancelled.
 At times, events occur that the airline has no control over, like extreme weather or unexpected problems.

-For instance, if there’s unexpected severe weather, an airport emergency, or a strike by air traffic controllers, French Bee isn’t responsible.
+For example, if there’s an abrupt major weather event, an airport emergency, or air traffic controllers go on strike, French Bee isn’t responsible.
 These are called “extraordinary circumstances” that the airline is unable to prevent.

-When these situations occur, you likely won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties come up.
+When these events take place, you probably won’t get any compensation.
+The airline is not considered to be doing anything wrong when these unforeseen difficulties occur.

 Recent Flight Delays and Cancellations